xiezl/singa-docs/_posts/docs/2015-01-25-neural-net.md

           }

 Currently SINGA supports strategy-2 well.
-Other partitioning strategies are are under test and will be release in later version.
+Other partitioning strategies are are under test and will be released in later version.

 ## Parameter sharing